MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 From version 1.0.3425.0303 of Microsoft Defender for Endpoint on Android, you'll be able to run vulnerability assessments of OS and apps installed on the onboarded mobile devices.

 > [!NOTE]
-> Vulnerability assessment is part of [Threat and Vulnerability management](next-gen-threat-and-vuln-mgt.md) in Microsoft Defender for Endpoint.
+> Vulnerability assessment is part of [Microsoft Defender Vulnerability Management](defender-vulnerability-management/defender-vulnerability-management.md) in Microsoft Defender for Endpoint.

 **Notes about privacy related to apps from personal devices (BYOD):**